sstelfox/stelfox.net/content/knowledge_base/brewing/steam_mashing.md

 Which makes sense because the temp spread is 44F and water has a specific heat of 1btu/lb.

 Lets say we are brewing a beer that uses 10 pounds of grains.
-Using this page http://www.rackers.org/calcs.shtml and a water ratio of 1.25 q/lb, it will take 3.93 gallons of volume.
+Using [this page][3] and a water ratio of 1.25 q/lb, it will take 3.93 gallons of volume.
 Lets say that is all water at 8.33 pounds per gallon, we'd have 32.7 pounds of “water”.
 In reality, it will be both lighter than that and have a lower heat capacity.
 But using these numbers, the total energy to raise our mash from 126 to 170 would be 32.7 x 44 btu = 1440 btu.

 If we were direct heating, a 4.5KW element puts out 15,354 btu/hour or 256 btu/minute.
 Our water weighs 32.7 pounds so we would get 256/32.7 = 7.8F per